OSGeo/PROJ/docs/source/operations/transformations/helmert.rst

 .. option:: +t_obs=<value>

-    Observation time of coordinate(s) given in decicalyear.
+    Observation time of coordinate(s) given in decimalyear.
 Mostly useful in 2D and 3D transformations where the observation time is not passed as part of the input coordinate.
 Can be used to override the observation time from the input coordinate.